PascalKleindienst/experimentum/.github/ISSUE_TEMPLATE/04-help.md

 ---
 name: ⁉️ Need help with the framework?
-about:  File an issue in our help repo.
+about:  File a new issue and ask your question.

 ---
 <!-- Please remove this line and fill the template -->